redhat-openstack/website/source/uncategorized/rdo-test-day-september-2013.html.md

 wiki_last_updated: 2013-09-11
 ---

-# RDO Test Day September 2013

-RDO Test day, September, 2013
+## RDO Test day, September, 2013

+We plan to hold an RDO test day on September 10th and 11th, 2013.

+You can read about the previous test day at <https://fedoraproject.org/wiki/Test_Day:2013-04-02_OpenStack> to get an idea of what's involved.
+More details will be posted here as they are available.